 - 1.1.
-The Clean Elections subattribute denotes the extent to which elections for national, representative political office are free from irregularities, such as flaws and biases in the voter registration and campaign processes, voter intimidation and fraudulent counting. - 1.2.
-The Inclusive Suffrage subattribute denotes the extent to which adult citizens have equal and universal passive and active voting rights. - 1.3.
-The Free Political Parties subattribute denotes the extent to which political parties are free to form and campaign for political office. - 1.4.
-The Elected Government subattribute denotes the extent to which national, representative government offices are filled through elections.
+Clean Elections denotes the extent to which elections for national, representative political office are free from irregularities, such as flaws and biases in the voter registration and campaign processes, voter intimidation and fraudulent counting. - 1.2.
+Inclusive Suffrage denotes the extent to which adult citizens have equal and universal passive and active voting rights. - 1.3.
+Free Political Parties denotes the extent to which political parties are free to form and campaign for political office. - 1.4.
+Elected Government denotes the extent to which national, representative government offices are filled through elections.